 Buy a Packer Cut Brisket to Save Money

 I purchased a packer cut brisket from the grocery store.
 These are wrapped in cryo-vac and they are the least expensive cuts you can buy for brisket.
-On sale, these run under $1.50 a pound, butcher trimmed briskets run quite a bit more.
+On sale, these run under $1.50 a pound; butcher-trimmed briskets run quite a bit more.

 How to Trim a Brisket

 You can trim a packer-cut brisket pretty easily yourself.
-You want to trim the fat to around 1/4 inch or so on the outside of the brisket.
+You want to cut the fat to around 1/4 inch or so on the outside of the brisket.
 This will mean that you will be trimming off a fair amount of fat from this brisket.

 How to Cook Tender Brisket